-At Roberts Wesleyan College, we are committed to giving you a head start in earning income and achieving your personal goals by helping you graduate in four years.
+At Roberts Wesleyan University, we are committed to giving you a head start in earning income and achieving your personal goals by helping you graduate in four years.
 In fact, we guarantee it.

 Did You Know?

 Nationwide, 60% of college students do not graduate in 4 years

 in tuition, interest on loans, and lost income and retirement savings.

 Taking a single extra year to finish college could cost you:

 in lost income